rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Internal (Private) GWLB: Operates within the VPC and directs traffic internally, usually between services or instances within the same VPC.
 It does not have public IP addresses.

+Deployment of Third-Party Network Virtual Appliances: The Gateway Load Balancer enables you to deploy, scale, and manage a fleet of third-party network virtual appliances in AWS.
+These appliances can include firewalls, intrusion detection and prevention systems (IDPS), deep packet inspection (DPI) systems, and other similar network security or traffic management tools.

+Layer 3 Operation (Network Layer): Unlike other AWS load balancers like the Application Load Balancer (ALB) or Network Load Balancer (NLB) which operate at Layer 7 (Application Layer) and Layer 4 (Transport Layer) respectively, the Gateway Load Balancer operates at Layer 3 (Network Layer), specifically dealing with IP packets.

+Functions Combination: The Gateway Load Balancer combines several critical functions:

+Transparent Network Gateway: It serves as a single entry and exit point for all traffic within your network infrastructure.
+This means all traffic flows through the load balancer, providing a centralized point for managing network traffic.
+Load Balancer: It distributes incoming traffic across multiple instances of your virtual appliances, ensuring efficient utilization and scalability of your network security and traffic management resources.
+Protocol Usage: The Gateway Load Balancer utilizes the GENEVE (Generic Network Virtualization Encapsulation) protocol on port 6081.
+GENEVE is a tunneling protocol used for encapsulating traffic between network devices.

 #### Application Load Balancer (v2)